-Greenpeace Australia have discovered that U.S. the right to declare any U.S. ship and the waters within 1km of it U.S. territory in case of accident, sabotage etol So if a reactor or missile were to blow up then the Australian emergency services would need U.S. permission to contain the radiation.
-And you can guess how keen they would be to have foreign experts crawling over their top secret toys after an accident.
-Already there has been one reactor meltdown at sea, five reactors dumped on the ocean floor and over 20 nuclear missiles lost from U.S. vessels.
+Greenpeace Australia have discovered that their government has agreed to grant the U.S. the right to declare any U.S. ship and the waters within 1km of it U.S. territory in case of accident, sabotage etcl.
+So if a reactor or missile were to blow up then the Australian emergency services would need U.S. permission to contain the radiation, And you can guess how keen they would be to have foreign experts crawling over their top secret toys after an accident.

+Already there has been one reactor metidown at sea, five reactors dumped on the case five reactors dumped on the c the ocean floor and over 20 nuclear missiles lost from U.S. vessels.
 So a serious port accident is not such a remote possibility.
 Does anyone know what our government has agreed to over American ship accidents?